Disappearance of Mary Louise Day: Childhood

 Mary Day was born in Little Falls, New York, on February 19, 1968, to Charlotte Day (née Pressler) and her husband Charles Day.
 She had two younger sisters, Kathy and Sherrie.
 Mary and her sisters did not have easy childhoods; they were in and out of foster homes in their early years because their mother was often unable to care for them.

 At some point while the girls were in foster care, Charlotte divorced from Charles and remarried to a man named William Houle.
 In 1975, Houle enlisted in the United States Army, and Charlotte attained permanent and full custody of Mary and Kathy shortly thereafter, leaving Sherrie behind in foster care.
 In 1978, the family moved to Hawaii due to Houle being stationed there.
-By this time, Sherrie had been legally adopted by one of her foster families (the Walts family) and was thereby separated from her birth family.
+By this time, Sherrie had been legally adopted by one of her foster families (the Waits family) and was thereby separated from her birth family.

 Before leaving New York, Charlotte gave birth to a daughter, Billie Jeanne.
 The family then moved to an army base in Georgia.
 Later, while in Hawaii, Charlotte gave birth to a son, William Jr. Mary's biological father Charles Day was killed in an accident during this time, leaving inheritance money to Mary and Kathy.
 They would refer to this money as their escape plan and use the code word "Mohawk" when discussing it.

 In December 1980, Mary was removed from her mother and stepfather's care and taken into protective custody after it was discovered that William was physically abusing her.
 The family then moved to Seaside, California, following a change in William's base.
 But Mary was kept in Hawaii until a few months later, when she was sent to live with the rest of her family in California.
 While Mary was in Seaside, she frequently attempted to run away from her home but would always be returned by police officers.
 This, however, was never proven and was only told to police by Charlotte Houle.